BasisResearch/cities/dbt/models/docs.md

 We associate zip codes to ZCTAs and provide aggregate flows for ZCTAs.
 Note that some zip codes do not find a match in our zip to ZCTA mapping table, so there is some missingness in this data.

 {% enddocs %}

+{% docs demographics %}

+Contains demographic data at census tract granularity.
+Combines ACS data and segregation indexes in one table.

+Notes:
+- Fills in missing demographic data from 2011 and 2012 with data from 2013.
+- Replaces pandemic-affected data from 2020 with data from 2019.

+{% enddocs %}

+{% docs neighborhoods %}

+Neighborhood boundaries in the city of Minneapolis.

+{% enddocs %}

+{% docs wards %}

+Ward boundaries in the city of Minneapolis.

+{% enddocs %}

+{% docs university %}

+Boundary of the University of Minnesota.

+{% enddocs %}

+{% docs downtown %}

+Boundary of the downtown of Minneapolis.

+{% enddocs %}

+{% docs city_boundary %}

+Boundary of the city of Minneapolis.

+{% enddocs %}